Remortgages

 Valuation & underwriting

-The lender values your property and reviews your application.
-Most valuations are done remotely using data, so no surveyor visit needed.
+The lender values your property and reviews everything.
+Most valuations are done remotely these days, so there’s usually no surveyor visit needed.

 1–2 weeks